 Racism in Health Care

-Racism is an important determinant of health, contributing to unacceptable health and social inequities.
-While there is no quick fix to this massive systemic problem, CNA believes ongoing racism and discrimination are root causes of health disparities that need to be tackled aggressively at all levels.
+Race is an important determinant of health, with racism contributing to longstanding health and social inequities.
+Racism in health care and nursing is a systemic problem, leading to discrimination and health disparities.
+These issues need to be tackled aggressively at all levels.

 CNA resources